 HCMGA “Learn at the Library” series

-As part of the Henderson County Master Gardener Association’s Library Series, Lydia Holley, an HCMGA Master Gardener and Landscape Design Steward, will present “Secrets to a Beautiful Winter Landscape” on Tuesday, October 16, at 5:30 p.m. at the Clint W. Murchison Memorial Library, 121 S. Prairieville, Athens.
-Ms. Holley will you tell how to make your landscape look beautiful, even in winter, with evergreens, plants that flower during the coldest months of the year, plants that shine with bright berries, and plants with interesting seed heads.
-A handout listing over 100 winter-worthy plants to add to your garden will be given.
+As part of the Henderson County Master Gardener Association’s Library Series, Peter Cole, an HCMGA Master Gardener, will present “How Invasive Species Affects You” on Tuesday, December 18, at 5:30 p.m. at the Clint W. Murchison Memorial Library, 121 S. Prairieville, Athens.
+Mr. Cole will talk about what are invasive species (plants, animals and insects), the invasive species in Texas, and the impact they have on our lives.
 This presentation is free and open to the public.
-For more information, please call 903-675-6130, send an email to firstname.lastname@example.org or visit our website: txmg.org/hendersonmg.
+For more information, please call 903-675-6130, send an email to email@example.com or visit our website: txmg.org/hendersonmg.